 Vincent van Gogh, Garden of the Asylum, 1889

-Vincent had his own strong opinions about the museum.
-It needed to be a lively place, not just for storing the art, but where there was also space for exhibitions, lectures and receptions.
+Vincent had clear ideas about what kind of museum this should be.
+A lively place, where art was not only preserved, but where there was also space for exhibitions, lectures and receptions.
 Education and development were important.
-The guiding principle of exhibitions should be that visitors without extensive knowledge of art could also have an enjoyable and inspirational time at the museum.
-This is all commonplace for museums nowadays, but at the time, it was revolutionary.
+The guiding principle for exhibitions should be that even the public without extensive art knowledge would have an enjoyable and inspiring museum visit.
+All very common for a museum now, but revolutionary at the time.

 Vincent van Gogh on the Van Gogh Museum construction site, 1970